arnoldagaba/user-signup-and-login/README.md

 3. **Implement the following tasks;**
     - Display the errors from on the page if the any.
-    - If there are error, store the user data in localStorage
+    - If there are no errors, store the user data in localStorage
     - After storing in local storage, redirect the user to the home page (create the page)
     - On the home page (a display the username, email, and pic)